 “Put it on the horn,” replied the captain.

 Javernick could hear the call through the transceiver connection.
 “This is Lieutenant Tommy Swanson of the United States Army Air Force hailing dirigible airship approximately 100 miles east of Barstow, California.”
 Swanson spoke in a thick Texas drawl.
-“Please identify yourselves immediately.”
+“Please identify yourselves.”

 “Roger, Lieutenant Swanson.
 This is Phyllis Dewberry, captain of the Disappointment.
 We’re a commercial airship company based in El Cerrito.”